Hans-Karl Stepp: Wing Commander

 On 1 October, Stepp took command of StG 2, thus succeeding Oberst Ernst Kupfer as Geschwaderkommodore (wing commander).
 17 days later it was renamed Schlachtgeschwader 2 (SG 2—2nd Assault Wing).
-On 25 April 1944 he was awarded the 462nd Knight's Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) for 800 combat missions.
+On 25 April 1944 he was awarded the 462nd Knight's Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) for flying 800 combat missions.
 Promoted to Oberstleutnant on 1 May 1944, Stepp was transferred to staff office positions in the Luftwaffen Führungsstab in Berlin in August 1944.
 In December 1944, he was assigned to the staff of Ulrich Kessler, German air attache in Tokyo.
 Stepp was due to board for Japan but he did not travel.
 By the time of the German surrender in May 1945 he had flown 900 missions.
 After the war he worked as an attorney.